Cross-domain Random Pre-training with Prototypes for Reinforcement Learning: Experiments

 \subsection{Pre-training Efficiency}

 In this section, we demonstrate the pre-training efficiency comparison between different pre-training methods when facing different numbers of domains.
 Three cross-domain pre-training methods, including the current state-of-the-art cross-domain pre-training method, Proto-RL(C), and two single-domain pre-training methods, including the current state-of-the-art single-domain pre-training method, Proto-RL(S), are employed for comparison with our CRPTpro.
-ATC is not in comparison because it doesn't provide a task-agnostic pre-training approach in their paper (see baseline details in Section IV.A.c).
+ATC is not in comparison because it doesn't provide a task-agnostic pre-training approach in their paper (see baseline details in Section IV.A).
 The outcomes are based on experiments conducted on the NVIDIA Tesla P100.

 The results are shown in Table \ref{pre-training efficiency}.
 CRPTpro becomes a novel state-of-the-art cross-domain pre-training method with greatly improved pre-training efficiency.
 Concretely, it spends only 54\% wall-clock pre-training time to outperform the next best Proto-RL(C) by 78.5\% on the mean expert-normalized score.
 The main contributor is our decoupled random collection, which employs an off-the-shelf exploration policy to avoid the severe training burden of extra RL.
 Compared with the state-of-the-art single-domain pre-training method (Proto-RL(S)), all the cross-domain pre-training methods exhibit huge efficiency improvements which multiply with the number of domains.
 This is because cross-domain pre-training methods can pre-train a generic encoder across multiple domains, while Proto-RL(S) cannot.
 However, the downstream policy performance of all cross-domain baselines is much worse than that of Proto-RL(S), which makes the efficiency comparison between them meaningless.
-In contrast, CRPTpro can achieve competitive downstream policy learning compared with Proto-RL(S) after few-shot finetuning, with much less pre-training consumption (only 9.3\% update times, see Section IV.D).
+In contrast, CRPTpro can achieve competitive downstream policy learning compared with Proto-RL(S) after few-shot finetuning (see Section IV.D), with much less pre-training consumption.